Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 - Objective: Strengthen the validator community.
 	- Key Result: 1x proposal made and passed
 - Objective: Thought leadership
-	- key Result: 1x think pieces on a big topic
+	- Key Result: 1x think pieces on a big topic
+	- Key Result: 1x reflective piece on the journey

 ### Where / When
 - Governance: S3 style meeting every 2-6 weeks.